eddiep24/CodePath-iOS/README.md

 The following **additional** features are implemented:

-- [X] Keyboard is numberic and UI is custom!
+- [X] Keyboard is numeric and UI is custom!

 ## Video Walkthrough